 Since being diagnosed with Sjogren's syndrome last year, I've had three urinary tract infections.
 Is there any evidence that Sjogren's syndrome causes recurrent UTIs?

 No, but Sjogren's syndrome can cause symptoms that you might mistake for a urinary tract infection (UTI).
 Sjogren's syndrome is an autoimmune disorder in which the moisture-secreting glands of the eyes and mouth became inflamed, producing fewer tears and less saliva.

-Some women who have Sjogren's syndrome develop a condition called painful bladder syndrome, also known as interstitial cystitis.
-This condition causes symptoms similar to those of a urinary tract infection — urinary frequency, urgency and pain — without evidence of infection.
+If you have Sjogren's syndrome, you are also more likely to have a condition called painful bladder syndrome, or interstitial cystitis.
+This condition causes signs and symptoms similar to those of a urinary tract infection — urinary frequency, urgency and pain — without evidence of infection.

 See more Expert Answers

-- Fox R, et al. Clinical manifestations of Sjogren's syndrome: Extraglandular disease and prognosis. http://www.uptodate.com/index.
+- Bayer AN, et al. Clinical manifestations of Sjogren's syndrome: Extraglandular disease and prognosis. https://www.uptodate.com/contents/search.
 Accessed Jan.
-11, 2013.
+31, 2019.